ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 ##### JSON Web Token Option

-From the 3.71.4.2.2.1.1 JWT IUA extension subject_name, subject_role, purpose_of_use, person_id shall be supported by the Authorization Server and Resource Server.
+The Authorization Server and Resource Server SHALL support the 3.71.4.2.2.1.1 JWT IUA extension with the following claims as defined in Table <a href="#jwttiua">below</a>.

-The claim content for the JWT IUA extensions shall correspond to the content defined in the XUA specification (see 1.6.4.2 Get X-User Assertion, A5E1).
+The claim content for the JWT IUA extensions SHALL correspond to the content defined in the XUA specification (see 1.6.4.2 Get X-User Assertion, A5E1).

 {:class="table table-bordered"}
 | JWT Claim (Extension)        | Optionality | XUA Attribute EPR                                  | Remark                                                                                                                                                                    |